aholmes/gitpitch_async-await-csharp/PITCHME.md

 		- Thread management |

 +++

+# Task.Run

-		- Task.Run is parallel, but not necessarily asynchronous
+Task.Run is parallel, but not necessarily asynchronous Context-specific definitions:
-			- define parallel and asynchronous: IO-bound work where thread can detach
+- Parallel: executing concurrently via threads |
+- Asynchronous: executing on hardware after releasing thread |
+	- Releasing thread: sending the thread back to the management threadpool

++++

+# Asynchronous magic

+The async/await flow uses the Base Class Library (BCL) to send work to the OS and release threads to the threadpool

+- Application |
+	- BCL |
-				- BCL -> Overlapped IO -> OS -> IRP -> device driver
+		- Overlapped IO |
+			- OS |
+				- IRP | &lt;-- "continuation"
+					- Device driver | &lt;-- thread is finally released

 +++
 	- deadlocks
 		- .Result, .Wait(), .GetAwaiter().GetResult, any other sort of thread blocking